Here are a few orientation-related terms to understand.

 - Harvard University – Student Financial Services: this is the central office that manages student accounts and Harvard University loans for the entire University:

 - Student Billing Account: your online Harvard University Student Billing Account on my.harvard, which shows your Harvard University charges and credits.
 The central Student Accounts sends account notifications twice a month if you have an outstanding balance, but you can always access your account online to view any new transactions or charges that have occurred since the last time that you logged in.
 HLS Student Financial Services does not collect payments, but we can help you understand your charges and credits.

 - Financial Aid: any loans, grants, or scholarships you have secured from HLS or outside sources.
 You can always view your current financial aid package under “Budget & Awards” in the SFS Self-Service Portal.

 - HELIOS: the Law School’s student information system, which contains the course catalog and other course-related information.
 Visit HELIOS.

-- Cash Advance: this is what we call any payment made to you (either through direct deposit or by check) when aid funding (such as student loans, grants, and scholarships) that has been secured and will be applied to your student bill exceeds the current amount due.
+- Cash Advance: this is what we call any payment made to you (either through direct deposit or by check) when aid funding (such as student loans, grants, and scholarships) that has been secured and will be applied to your student billing account exceeds the current amount due.
 We call this an “advance” because HLS is advancing this funding to you before it is disbursed to your bill so that you can meet your living expenses.
 You can learn more about cash advances here.